 The civil society of the United States is in turmoil, and institutions increasingly fail to engage people or to embody basic democratic principles.
 “Civic renewal” means addressing both sides of the equation: citizens’ disengagement and institutional corruption.
 It requires the skills and strategies that are reflected in this “learning map”:

-I have tried to contribute through my practical work with organizations like Common Cause, the National Commission on Civic Renewal, the Tisch College of Citizenship and its community partners in Medford, Somerville, and Boston, AmericaSpeaks, Street Law, the Newspaper Association of America Foundation, the Campaign for the Civic Mission of Schools, the Kettering Foundation, the American Bar Association Committee’s for Public Education, the Paul J. Aicher Foundation, and the Deliberative Democracy Consortium.
+I have tried to contribute through my practical work with organizations like CIRCLE, The Center for Information and Research on Civic Learning and Engagement, of which I was a founder and later the director; the Tisch College of Citizenship and its community partners in Medford, Somerville, and Boston; and the organizations on whose boards I have served: AmericaSpeaks, Street Law, the Newspaper Association of America Foundation, the Campaign for the Civic Mission of Schools, the Kettering Foundation, the American Bar Association Committee’s for Public Education, and Everyday Democracy.

-Books on Civic Renewal
+Books on Civic Theory and Practice

 We Are the Ones We Have Been Waiting For: The Promise of Civic Renewal in America (Oxford University Press, 2013)